Hereditary Cancer Test

 Test

-Germline testing identifies inherited gene mutations like those in the BRCA1/2 genes.
-Variants of BRCA1/2 genes lead to increased risks of several cancers — most notably breast and ovarian cancer.
+Germline testing identifies inherited gene mutations like those in the BRCA1 and BRCA2 genes.
+Variants of these genes can lead to having an increased risk of developing several cancers, most notably breast and ovarian cancer.

-Testing for germline mutations is usually performed by a mouth saliva swab that is sent to a specialized lab for genetic testing.
-It usually takes just a few weeks to get the test results.
-Your provider will share your results and discuss what it means for you and your family.
+Testing for germline mutations is usually performed by using a saliva swab in the mouth.
+The swab is then sent to a specialized lab for genetic testing.
+It usually takes a few weeks to get your results back.
+Your provider will reach out once your results are ready and discuss next steps for you and your family.

 Germline genetic testing can benefit adults of all ages who have an immediate family history of cancer or an at-risk ethnicity.
-Consider testing for hereditary cancer if you have an immediate family member with a history of:
+You should consider hereditary cancer testing if you have an immediate family member with:

 • Cancer diagnosed before age 50